 In order to prevent likely spread of COVID-19, each country is expected to conduct the various forms of excercise in their respective areas and onboard their ships, as against the usual practice.

-Flagging off the excercise onboard NNS Thunder, Saturday, at the Naval Dockyard Limited Victoria Island, Lagos, the Chief of the Naval Staff, Vice Admiral Awwal Gambo, explained that the exercise was aimed at contributing to the freedom of navigation in the Gulf of Guniea , by strengthening coordination in the fight against insecurity for socioeconomic activities among member states to thrive.
+Flagging off the five days sea exercise onboard NNS Thunder, Saturday, at the Naval Dockyard Limited Victoria Island, Lagos, the Chief of the Naval Staff, Vice Admiral Awwal Gambo, explained that the exercise was aimed at contributing to the freedom of navigation in the Gulf of Guinea , by strengthening coordination in the fight against insecurity for socioeconomic activities among member states to thrive.

-He informed that it would also enhance the collective capabilities of Gulf of Guniea and West African nations to counter sea based illicit activities.
+He informed that it would also enhance the collective capabilities of Gulf of Guinea and West African nations to counter sea based illicit activities

-According to him:” The excercise was introduced to foster togetherness of regional navies as a result of the huge resources and vast potential being continuously undermined by multifaceted domestic and cross border threats.
+According to him:” The exercise was introduced to foster togetherness of regional navies as a result of the huge resources and vast potential being continuously undermined by multifaceted domestic and cross border threats.

 “It will also enhance the operational capability of the Nigeria Navy in its fight against various forms of maritime crime through information and intelligence sharing”, he said.